vonglacl/it3038c-scripts/Final Project/READ.md

 After all of your code customizations are in order, you should be good to run the script!

-The result of this will clean up your computer.
+If successful, he result of this will print "Cleanup process is complete."